AliusDieMorietur/Cloud_Storage/README.md

 * Monitoring tool Go

 # Cloning this repo
-When cloning this repo dont forget to use `git clone --recurse-submodules *repo*` if you want to clone the whole project.
+When cloning this repo dont forget to use `git clone --recurse-submodules https://github.com/AliusDieMorietur/Cloud_Storage.git` if you want to clone the whole project.